HussainAther/philosophy/neurophilosophy/reductionism.md

 or lower levels.
 We may be inclined to assume the abilities at the cognitive level are precise and the method of research influence will be from higher levels ot lower levels.
 Co-evolution is far from interactive.
 Neuroscience and psychology need one another a sneuroscience needs to knwo what the system does while psychology needs to know how those lower-level specifications emerge in input-output theory of functionalism.
+But the co-evolutionary development of neuroscience and psychology means reduction is bound to occur at some point or another.
+The practical difficulties, understanding how the mind-brain works, lack of mathematical and computational theory, and the bare fact that it might be true that psychology isn't reducible to neuroscience.